-Our exposure to market risk for changes in interest rates relates primarily to our cash, cash equivalents and short-term and long-term investments as of October 31, 2013 and July 31, 2013.
-Our cash, cash equivalents and short-term and long-term investments as of October 31, 2013 were \$576.9 million and consisted primarily of cash, money market funds, commercial paper, agency debt securities, corporate bonds, U.S. government bonds and municipal debt securities with maturities of up to two years from the date of purchase.
+Our exposure to market risk for changes in interest rates relates primarily to our cash, cash equivalents and investments as of October 31, 2014 and July 31, 2014.
+Our cash, cash equivalents and investments as of October 31, 2014 and July 31, 2014 were \$631.0 million and \$647.8 million, respectively, consisted primarily of cash, corporate bonds, U. S. agency debt securities, commercial paper, money market funds and municipal debt securities.
 Our primary exposure to market risk is interest income sensitivity, which is affected by changes in the general level of the interest rates in the United States.
-However, because of the short-term nature of our interest bearing securities, a 10% change in market interest rates would not be expected to have a material impact on our consolidated financial condition or results of operations.
+However, because of the short-term nature of our interest-bearing securities, a ten percent change in market interest rates would not be expected to have a material impact on our consolidated financial condition or results of operations.